 The ability to use 3D printing to enhance business operations, reduce costs and improve efficiency is exactly why a 3D printer has become a popular solution.
 If you’re looking for a way to produce detailed and big objects our large volume 3D printers are an excellent choice.
 They have a much larger build size than most other industrial 3D printers and can print objects fast at high resolution.

-Tractus3D printers are all capable of printing with PLA and over 20 more different materials
+Tractus3D printers are all capable to print PLA and over 20 other materials

 ✓ Most advanced ✓ Competitively priced ✓ You are always covered

 Printing with PLA material brings with it a multitude of benefits and that is why it is growing in popularity amongst many industries and manufacturers.
 The way in which the PLA plastic is better for the environment certainly works in its favour and this means that it will surely continue to play a major role in FDM printing.